Great Parks takes great pride in connecting communities to nature.

 Murray Seasongood (1878–1983)

-As mayor of Cincinnati from 1926–1929, after a visit to the Cleveland Metropolitan Park District, Murray Seasongood championed for a county park district during his time in office.
+As mayor of Cincinnati from 1926–1929, Murray Seasongood championed for a county park district after a visit to the Cleveland Metropolitan Park District.
 On March 6, 1929, City Council passed the resolution; and in July 1930, the first Board of Park Commissioners was appointed.
 Thanks to Mr. Seasongood’s valiant efforts, the Hamilton County Regional Park district was established, and is now Great Parks of Hamilton County.

 Seasongood Nature Center in Woodland Mound opened in May 1990 and is named in honor of Murray and his wife Agnes Seasongood.